Preprints

 10.1101/2022.06.19.494717

-Trans-differentiation of human induced pluripotent stem cells into neurons (hiPSC-N) via Ngn2-induction has become an efficient system to quickly generate neurons for disease modeling and in vitro assay development, a significant step up from previously used neoplastic and other cell lines.
+Trans-differentiation of human induced pluripotent stem cells into neurons via Ngn2-induction (hiPSC-N) has become an efficient system to quickly generate neurons for disease modeling and in vitro assay development, a significant advance from previously used neoplastic and other cell lines.
 Recent single-cell interrogation of Ngn2-induced neurons however, has revealed some similarities to unexpected neuronal lineages.
 Similarly, a straightforward method to generate hiPSC derived astrocytes (hiPSC-A) for the study of neuropsychiatric disorders has also been described.
 Here we examine the homogeneity and similarity of hiPSC-N and hiPSC-A to their in vivo counterparts, the impact of different lengths of time post Ngn2 induction on hiPSC-N (15 or 21 days) and of hiPSC-N / hiPSC-A co-culture.
-We explore how often genes differentially expressed between conditions relate to genetic risk for neuropsychiatric disease.
-Leveraging the wealth of existing public single-cell RNA-seq (scRNA-seq) data in Ngn2-induced neurons and in vivo data from the developing brain, we provide perspectives on the lineage origins and maturation of hiPSC-N and hiPSC-A. Both show heterogeneity and share similarity with multiple in vivo cell fates, and both cell types more precisely approximate their in vivo counterparts when co-cultured. hiPSC-A show more heterogeneity and similarities to other non-neural cell types, especially when cultured in isolation.
-Gene expression data from the hiPSC-N show excess of genes linked to schizophrenia (SZ) and autism spectrum disorders (ASD) as has been previously shown for neural stem cells and neurons.
-These overrepresentations of disease genes are strongest in our system at early times (day 15) in Ngn2-induction/maturation of neurons, which together with our observation of similarities with in vivo neurons earlier in development suggest they may be a better model for neurodevelopmental disorders.
-We have assembled this new scRNA-seq data along with the public data explored here as an integrated biologist-friendly web-resource for researchers seeking to understand this system more deeply: https://nemoanalytics.org/p?l=DasEtAl2022.
+Leveraging the wealth of existing public single-cell RNA-seq (scRNA-seq) data in Ngn2-induced neurons and in vivo data from the developing brain, we provide perspectives on the lineage origins and maturation of hiPSC-N and hiPSC-A. While induction protocols in different labs produce consistent cell type profiles, both hiPSC-N and hiPSC-A show significant heterogeneity and similarity to multiple in vivo cell fates, and both more precisely approximate their in vivo counterparts when co-cultured.
+Gene expression data from the hiPSC-N show enrichment of genes linked to schizophrenia (SZ) and autism spectrum disorders (ASD) as has been previously shown for neural stem cells and neurons.
+These overrepresentations of disease genes are strongest in our system at early times (day 15) in Ngn2-induction/maturation of neurons, when we also observe the greatest similarity to early in vivo excitatory neurons.
+We have assembled this new scRNA-seq data along with the public data explored here as an integrated biologist-friendly web-resource for researchers seeking to understand this system more deeply: nemoanalytics.org/p?l=DasEtAlNGN2&g=PRPH.

 10.1101/2022.06.15.495952